Torrie Cox: Professional career

 Cox played in 11 games in 2004.
 His 26.2-yard kick return average ranked fourth in the NFL that season and second in team history.
 He recorded his first interception return for a touchdown versus the San Francisco 49ers.
 He finished the 2004 season with eight tackles, one interception and two passes defended; as well as six special teams tackles and one fumble recovery.
 Cox returned 33 kickoffs for 866 yards.
 His longest return came against the St. Louis Rams.
 It was for 59 yards.

 In 2005, Cox played in 15 regular season games as well as the postseason loss to the Washington Redskins.
 He recorded two tackles on defense, and had 19 special teams tackles.
 He also added one forced fumble.
 Cox returned 24 kickoffs for 464 yards (19.3 yards per return).
 His longest return came against the Carolina Panthers.
 It was for 30 yards.

 Cox played in all 16 of the Tampa Bay Buccaneers in 2006.
 He was tied for first on the team with 20 special teams tackles.
 He was a first alternate to the Pro Bowl as a special teams player.

 Cox was suspended for the first four games of the 2007 season.
 He had played in four games before suffering a season ending knee injury.
 The Buccaneers placed Cox on injured reserve on October 31, 2007.

 During training camp in July 2008, Cox was again placed on season-ending injured reserve with a torn ACL.

 Cox was again placed on injured reserve on November 30, 2009, due to a hip injury.
 He was released on March 4, 2010.

-Personal
+Personal life

-Cox is married to his highschool sweetheart Kawana and they have a son, Torrie Cox, Jr., who was born on September 12, 2003, and twins Tyra and Tywan born May 9, 2007.
+Cox is married to his highschool sweetheart Kawana and they have a son, Torrie Cox Jr., who was born on September 12, 2003, and twins Tyra and Tywan born May 9, 2007.